ecg-icas/icas/doc/next/_sources/campaign-linkedads.rst.txt

 Campaign's linkedAds component defines which ads are part of the campaign.
 It is possible to add / remove (link / unlink) ads from a campaign using
 :ref:`put_campaign_linkedads` / :ref:`delete_campaign_linkedads`.
-Deleting an ad from a campaign does not remove the ad from your inventory, it merely takes it offline in the context of the particular campaign.
+Deleting a linkedAd from a campaign does not remove the ad from your inventory, it merely takes it offline in the context of the particular campaign.

 LinkedAds are stored as part of the campaign, and have a reference to an Ad using its ID.
 A linkedAd consists of two parts: the Ad ID and optional overrides from the campaign defaults.